Myles Straw Player Props: Guardians vs. Pirates

 Myles Straw At The Plate

-- Straw has picked up a hit in 55 of 91 games this season, with multiple hits 15 times.
+- Straw has picked up a hit in 60.9% of his 92 games this year, with at least two hits in 17.4% of those games.

-- In 91 games played this season, he has not hit a long ball.
+- He has not gone deep in his 92 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.